Specialisms

 Employment Profile

 Linda has worked as an independent Expert Witness with Jacqueline Webb & Co since 2007 and has extensive experience of medico-legal report writing.
 She has participated in numerous pre-trial conferences and expert meetings.
 Throughout her career, a key aspect of her role has been writing detailed assessment and care planning reports on children with a range of special needs.
-She has also prepared Loss of Services reports to assist the court in determining the amount of damages payable in a Fatal Accident Act claim.
+She has also prepared Loss of Services reports to assist the court in determining the amount of damages payable in Fatal Accident Act claims.
 Linda has written detailed reports quantifying the past services provided by the deceased to their dependants, as well as those that they would have provided in future.
 She has also written reports for the NHS National Services Scotland.

 Linda works as a Specialist Occupational Therapist for NHS Fife Child and Adolescent Mental Health Services.
 She works with children and young people with a range of mental health difficulties to provide treatment and support using a variety of different approaches.
 She is also part of the multi-disciplinary teams who diagnose autism spectrum disorders.

-Linda has over 30 years’ experience as an Occupational Therapist working with children who have a range of physical disabilities, along with a wealth of experience in the social and emotional impact such disabilities can cause children and their families.
+Linda has over 35 years’ experience as an Occupational Therapist working with children who have a range of physical disabilities, along with a wealth of experience in the social and emotional impact such disabilities can cause children and their families.

 Since qualifying as an Occupational Therapist in 1983, most of her career has been spent in the specialist field of paediatrics.
 She has worked in National Health Service and Social Services settings, carrying out assessment, care planning and treatment of children who have a wide range of special needs.
 She has recommended equipment needs and housing adaptations and has experience in planning for the transition of physically disabled pupils into secondary school.